rixx/books.rixx.de/data/reviews/max-gladstone/two-serpents-rise/index.md

 feel formulaic, "yawn, here we go being dazzled by language again", but it wasn't so overbearing as to be painful.

-The story itself – Two Serpents Rising, quite literally, in a wonderful and strange city in a magical-yet-bureaucratical world – is a bit heavier on the allegories than the first book.
+The story itself – Two Serpents Rising, quite literally, in a wonderful and strange city in a magical-yet-bureaucratical world – is heavier on the allegories than the first book.
 It wants to make sure that you understand that there is Subtext, and you should Think Through The Message.
 I don't mind that as much as I do in other books, because it doesn't quite do away with all moral ambiguity, but it's skirting the edge of what I think a decent author should do in terms of moralising.